The Big Moment at the End of the Interviews

 “Is there a time tomorrow when we could meet to discuss the details of the offer?”

-Whether you agree on giving an answer by Thursday, or meeting tomorrow at 1 pm to discuss details, immediately send an email confirming what has been agreed.
+Whatever you agree upon – giving an answer by a certain date, or meeting to discuss details – immediately send an email confirming the details.

 Confirm, Confirm, Confirm